linz/geostore/README.md

-# LINZ Data Lake 3
+# Geospatial Data Lake 3

+Developed by Land Inforamtion New Zealand